akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 For example, the default `Renderer` implementation uses Core Graphics to draw the tree, and a single animated `CAShapeLayer` to visualize traversals.
 Now simply switching to a different `Renderer` would easily give us things like e.g. 3D visualization with SceneKit.
 Or, perhaps someone prefers a plain ASCII art drawing?
 I'm sure Crusty would be most pleased with that one... 🤓

-Any while switching `Renderer`s is outside of this blog's scope. (if anyone feels like a little excersize, the contributions to [the playground](https://github.com/akpw/VisualBinaryTrees) are definitely most welcomed!), we could also do quite a lot customization of the base drawing aspects such as fonts, lines thickness, colors, grid, etc.
+And while switching `Renderers` is outside of this blog's scope, (if anyone feels like a little exercise -- the contributions to [the playground](https://github.com/akpw/VisualBinaryTrees) are definitely most welcomed!), we could also do quite a lot customization of the base drawing aspects such as fonts, lines thickness, colors, grid, etc.

 **Customizing the drawing**

-In the previous part of the series, we defined [QuickLookable Binary Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#quicklookable-binary-tree) protocol along with extensions for all of its reqirements.
+In the previous part of the series, we defined [QuickLookable Binary Tree]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#quicklookable-binary-tree) protocol along with extensions for all of its requirements.
 One of these was responsible for visual tree representation:
 {% highlight swift %}
 /// Default Visual Tree Config extension QuickLookableBinaryTree {